 Dear USAID Alumna/Alumnus,

-Strongly encouraged by former USAID Administrator Peter McPherson and Center for Global Development President Nancy Birdsall at our Annual General Meeting in October 2014, the UAA Executive Committee has been seeking funding needed to prepare an independent, objective and concise history of USAID’s 55 years of development experience.
+Strongly encouraged by former USAID Administrator Peter McPherson and Center for Global Development President Nancy Birdsall at our Annual General Meeting in October 2014, the UAA Executive Committee has been seeking funding needed to prepare an independent, objective and concise history of USAID’s nearly 60 years of development experience.

 This history of USAID is needed as a means of explaining the value of development and the achievements of foreign aid.
 It can serve as a resource for better telling the USAID story as a key instrument of U.S. foreign policy and be the basis for developing the USAID section in the new United States Diplomacy Center now under construction.
 This volume should be useful to the American people and their representatives, to the international development and foreign affairs community and to those whose careers are committed to development.
 And, most important, it can capture important lessons learned that will help USAID continually improve the effectiveness of its work.